YottaDB/YDBDoc/ProgGuide/triggers.rst

 YottaDB stores Triggers for each global variable in the database file for that global variable.
 When a global directory maps a global variable to its database file, it also maps triggers for that global variable to the same database file.
 When an extended reference uses a different global directory to map a global variable to a database file, that global directory also maps triggers for that global variable to that same database file.

 Although triggers for SET and KILL/ZKILL commands can be specified together, the command invoking a trigger is always unique.
-The ISV `$ZTRIGGEROP <./isv.html#ztriggerop>`_ provides the trigger code which matched the triggering command.
+The ISV :ref:`ztriggerop-isv` provides the trigger code which matched the triggering command.

 Whenever a command updates a global variable, the YottaDB runtime system first determines whether there are any triggers for that global variable.
 If there are any triggers, it scans the signatures for subscripts and node values to identify matching triggers.
 If multiple triggers match, YottaDB invokes them in an arbitrary order.
 Since a future version of YottaDB, potentially multi-threaded, may well choose to execute multiple triggers in parallel, you should ensure that when a node has multiple triggers, they are coded so that correct application behavior does not rely on the order in which they execute.